What is GDPR? And What Effect It Has On Email Senders?

 Consent is an equivocal term when it comes to Email Marketing, but, GDPR brings in necessary strictness by forcing brands to get a clear and affirmative action from users for the content they are going to receive.

 Consent is not permanent.
 Consent given in the past can change today and brands have to periodically get a “re-consent” from users.
 Example: Consent from user subscribing for an educational course expires after the course is completed.
-If the institute wants to send out weekly newsletters post the course, it has to get a re-consent to that user.
+If the institute wants to send out weekly newsletters post the course, it has to get a re-consent from that user.

 E-commerce brands should get re-consent every 2 years, at least.